alf-p-steinbach/Wrapped-stdlib/README.md

 * Visual C++, the main compiler on the Windows platform, now supports UTF-8 as the execution character set, i.e. for ordinary `char` based literals.

 Visual C++ 2017’s  UTF-8 execution character set support is only partial.
-For example, as of Visual C++ 2017 command line arguments, the arguments of `main`, are encoded as Windows ANSI no matter what options you use, and output of a narrow string via a wide stream interprets it as Windows ANSI-encoded.
+For example, command line arguments, the arguments of `main`, are encoded as Windows ANSI no matter what options you use, and output of a narrow string via a wide stream interprets it as Windows ANSI-encoded.
 But having UTF-8 encoded ordinary narrow literals goes 80% of the way. :)

 How does *stdlib* work?